Hospice Care

 • Independent hospices not in the catchment area

-• NHS hospices (even if delivering services in the catchment area), and any charity (hospital charity or independent) raising funds for an NHS hospice
+• NHS hospices (even if delivering services in the catchment area)

 • Volunteer-based palliative care provision (even if delivering services in the catchment area)